Deep dive into Git

 Branch

-Ther allow you to dev simutalnily on multiple feature.
-You need to know like basic git workflow the most use is definitly git-flow.
+Ther allow you to dev simultaneously on multiple feature.
+You need to know like basic git workflow the most use is definitely git-flow.

 - branch also allow to represent specific release, so your costommer can stick on specifi versions.

-- branch can also be tite to the work of an individaul dev (use in small project)
+- branch can also be tite to the work of an individual dev (use in small project)

 you can name branch like this feat/great-button fix/bug-hot-reload chore/fix-typos.
 Using this you can select branch more easily git show-branch 'bug/*'.

 To switch branches, use git switch <branch-name>.
-The HEAD refers to the latest commit on the current branch.
 You can also move to a previous commit using a relative reference, for example git switch dev~5 to go back 5 commits.
 Note that doing this will detach HEAD, meaning HEAD points directly to that specific commit instead of a branch.
-To navigate into commits you can use ^ that will refers to the parents so ~2 will go to the merged commit on the other hand ~2 will go to the grand parent commit.
+To navigate into commits you can use ^N that will refers to the parents number N so ~2 will go to the merged commit.
+On the other hand ~2 will go to the grand parent commit.

 So what is the differences between a branch and a tags ?